Amy Burnside, LCSW

 Nala - Therapy Dog

+My name is Amy.
+I am the owner of Be Balanced Counseling.
 I am a licensed therapist specializing in adult individual therapy as well as adult DBT skills group therapy.
 I would like to help you find balance in your life by working with you to identify your innate strengths as well as potential barriers that may be keeping you stuck.
 These may be thoughts, feelings, or past memories and/or experiences.
 I hold a B.A. degree in Business from Michigan State University and master's degree in social work (MSW) from Arizona State University.
 Before becoming a therapist, I spent several years in the corporate world working in semiconductors and volunteering for non-profit organizations.
 After my time in a corporate setting, I spent several years as a stay-at-home mom raising children and then returned to graduate school to pursue my passion in mental health.

 I have specialized training in EMDR therapy (a specialized trauma therapy used to heal PTSD, C-PTSD, Single